 (Click on image to view enlarged)

 Some other points to remember:

 - Duration is an important factor.
-If the test cases are taking longer duration to complete, they must be carefully debugged and optimized for speedy performance.
-The more quick the test case completes, the more better it is.
+If the test cases are taking the longer duration to complete, they must be carefully debugged and optimized for speedy performance.
+The quicker the test case completes, the better it is.

 - The Screenshot should be taken on failure only to speed up the execution.